natalietom/EventFondue/README.md

 ### Managing Events
 * Create, edit and delete event post or review
 * Update event name, price, image, or description

+### User Account
+Users have a profile page with initial setup that includes a user profile picture and related event posts.

 ## Technologies and Tools
 ### Built with: